HOPE is for everyone.

 TEAM AND BOARD MEMBER TRAINING

-The Boys Hope Girls Hope Network is enhancing its training programs by partnering with Traliant to deliver effective diversity training that raises awareness of the importance of working together with people from different backgrounds, cultures and beliefs.
+The Boys Hope Girls Hope Network is enhancing its training programs by partnering with Traliant to deliver effective diversity training that raises awareness of the importance of working together with people from different backgrounds, cultures, and beliefs.
 Our team members are learning how to recognize and manage behaviors that can undermine our work with our scholars, along with positive actions that, together with a deep organizational commitment and the right policies, can create a culture in which everyone has opportunities to thrive.
 The training includes: Workplace Diversity, Inclusion & Sensitivity; Unconscious Bias; and Microaggressions in the Workplace.

 Boys Hope Girls Hope is working to diversify on all levels—racially, culturally, gender, background, and experience—especially among our board leadership.
-Making our organization more diverse, equitable and inclusive includes a commitment from all leaders to listen, learn and grow together.
+Making our organization more diverse, equitable, and inclusive includes a commitment from all leaders to listen, learn and grow together.
 Fantastic people with varying professional expertise and a desire to contribute, who come from diverse backgrounds, are joining our boards and helping us to become stronger.
 The Network Board has undergone a transformation, now standing at 30% BIPOC representation.
 Working together, we’re ensuring each affiliate also has a broad range of people on its board in consideration of its community and the young people we serve.
 Representatives from each board have been trained on Increasing Board Diversity by Brenda Asare of The Alford Group, and every affiliate board is encouraged to have a diversity committee.

-ONGOING DIVERSITY & INCLUSION ACTIVITIES
+DIVERSITY & INCLUSION ACTIVITIES

-We’re proud to have worked with outstanding leaders over the past four years to dialogue with and train our team members and boards, leading important conversations with our Network about diversity, equity, implicit bias, racism, and equipping our scholars for the world “as it is” while helping them develop their voices for change.
+We’re proud to have worked with outstanding leaders over the past several years to dialogue with and train our team members and boards, leading important conversations with our Network about diversity, equity, implicit bias, racism, and equipping our scholars for the world “as it is” while helping them develop their voices for change.

 We strongly believe that continuing to make diversity, equity, and inclusion central to our strategic plans are critical to our future success and the sense of identity, confidence and preparedness of our scholars.
-We are in solidarity with and answer the call to helping end the racism, exclusion and bias that members of our Boys Hope Girls Hope extended family and the communities we serve face all too often.
+We are in solidarity with and answer the call to helping end the racism, exclusion, and bias that members of our Boys Hope Girls Hope extended family and the communities we serve face all too often.